CompuTec/computec-docs/docs/wms/user-guide/transactions/new-stock-counting/plugin-installation.md

 ### The Result

-The CompuTec AppEngine plugin is required to use the New Stock Counting either with SAP Business One or ProcessForce.
+The CompuTec AppEngine plugin is required to use the New Stock Counting either with SAP Business One or CompuTec ProcessForce.

 If the plugin is unavailable, there will be information about it in CompuTec WMS.